prometheus/prometheus/docs/configuration/recording_rules.md

 ## Configuring rules

-Prometheus supports two types of rules which may be configured and then evaluated at regular intervals: recording rules and [alerting rules](alerting_rules.md).
-To include rules in Prometheus, create a file containing the necessary rule statements and have Prometheus load the file via the `rule_files` field in the [Prometheus configuration](configuration.md).
+Recording rules and [alerting rules](alerting rules.md) are two sorts of rules that can be specified and assessed at regular intervals in Prometheus.
+Create a file containing the relevant rule statements and have Prometheus load the file using the 'rule files' field in the [Prometheus configuration] field to incorporate rules in Prometheus (configuration.md).
-Rule files use YAML.
+YAML is used in rule files.

 The rule files can be reloaded at runtime by sending `SIGHUP` to the Prometheus process.
 The changes are only applied if all rule files are well-formatted.